Aggredicus/The-University/README.md

 ### Encountering The Mentor

 The ladder is a lot harder to find than expected.
-With the green flash just behind, all is a cloudy purple haze of pillars as I bob up and down over the rocks underfoot.
+With the green flash just behind, the pier wall becomes a cloudy purple haze of pillars.
+I bob afloat as I kick unexpected boulders beneath the shadow of awareness.

+Suddenly, visions alight in the darkness.
+The uncanny terror of the angler fish.
+A beauty turned horrid visage.
+Long hypodermic teeth alight with the glow of unnatural bioluminsecence blink forward as bidden time bursts aflame.
+A predator's ravenous eyes see you clearly.
+The teeth sink into Achilles and catch him afire with agony.
+Toes curl.
+Kicks become short and high to keep the deepest predators from tasting the first strike's blood.
+The ancient drums of your ancestors' blood beats at your ears and instincts.
+Rise.
+Flee.
+Climb.
+Pike and piranha tear the back of knees open.
+Kicks weaken.
+A squid's beak anchors you to the deep and binds your arms from escape.
+The Ancient Ones reach up and relish in your despair.
+Hooks flay the spine and neck as you are reeled in by ichthyd vengeance millenia in waiting.
+Screams hasten expiration.
+Empty lungs find respite in filling, only to sting at the contents drawn in.
+Gasps bring further darkness.
+Panic subsumes despair subsumes shock subsumes equanimity subsumes passage.
+A rung.

+A rung!

+I found the ladder in the darkness.

+I climb.
+Slowly, to avoid falling back in.

 ___